wagtail/wagtail-live/docs/getting_started/tutorial.md

 Head to (http://127.0.0.1:8000/admin/) and log in with the superuser credentials you created.

 Create a new Live Blog Page with the title of your preference.
-To know the identifier og the channel you created, you can simply go to the channel page, and grab the second identifier in the URL displayed on the adress bar.
+To know the identifier of the channel you created, you can simply go to the channel page, and grab the second identifier in the URL displayed on the adress bar.

 For example, if you go on your channel's page and the URL looks like https://app.slack.com/client/T023G8L63FS/C024931MDK3,